Skip to content ↓

 Statement of intent

-Colne Park High School is an inclusive learning community where No One Gets Left Behind” and students are given opportunities to learn and succeed within a safe, well-ordered environment.
+Colne Park High School is an inclusive learning community where students are given opportunities to learn and succeed within a safe, well-ordered environment.
 We aim to raise the aspirations and attainment of disadvantaged pupils through a range of evidence informed experiences which complement their learning and expand cultural capital.

 Quality first teaching is at the heart of our approach, with a focus on areas in which pupil premium pupils require the most support in school.
 This is proven to have the greatest impact on closing the attainment gap and at the same time will benefit the non-pupil premium pupils in our school.
 Implicit in the intended outcomes is the intention that non-pupil premium pupils’ attainment will be sustained and improved alongside progress for their pupil premium peers.